emonetlab/emonetlab/pages/home.md

 #### What We Do

 We blend mathematical modeling with quantitative experiments to decode the biological computations underlying how organisms navigate their environments.
-Our research dives deep into the principles of signal processing and decision making, revealing the marvelous mechanisms by which nature translates chemical signals into action.
+Our research dives deep into the principles of signal processing and decision making, revealing the mechanisms by which nature translates chemical signals into action.

 #### Why Chemical Navigation?